 - Stage 3A or 3B NSCLC and are not fit enough to have chemoradiation

 Doctors sometimes give chemotherapy at the same time as radiotherapy.
 Having chemotherapy and radiotherapy together is called concomitant chemoradiation or concurrent chemoradiation.
 Having the treatments together increases the side effects and you need to be quite fit and well to have this treatment.
 But if you have stage 2 or 3 non small cell lung cancer and are well enough your doctor may suggest it to you.
-Or you may have chemoradiation as part of a clinical trial.
+Or you may have this treatment as part of a clinical trial.

 Radiotherapy after surgery can slightly reduce the chance of the cancer coming back in the lung for some people with early stage lung cancer.
 This is called adjuvant radiotherapy.
 You usually only have radiotherapy if the cancer has not been completely removed with surgery.
 Or you may have it if during surgery the surgeon finds cancer cells in the lymph nodes close to the lung.

 - 1 treatment only